Momentum (organisation): Internal elections in the Labour Party

 In the 2016 elections for the National Executive Committee, it emerged that Momentum, the Campaign for Labour Party Democracy and other leftist groups had formed a joint slate under the Centre-Left Grassroots Alliance (CLGA), and were backing six representatives for the NEC: Rhea Wolfson, former chair of the Oxford University Jewish Society who replaced Ken Livingstone; Christine Shawcroft, a senior Momentum figure who had been an NEC member for fifteen years and was briefly suspended from the party after defending Lutfur Rahman (gaining media attention for jocular comments about dialogue with ISIS instead of air strikes); Peter Willsman; Claudia Webbe; Ann Black, and Darren Williams.
 All six candidates were elected.

 In 2017, Momentum and the Campaign for Socialism (their Scottish sister organisation) won five of the eight seats on the Scottish Labour executive committee.
 At that year's Labour conference, it was announced that the party would add three more member-elected positions on the NEC in response to a significant rise in membership.
 During the balloting period, Peter Willsman was removed from Momentum's list of recommended candidates after an allegation of antisemitism; Willsman had been recorded as describing some Jewish critics of Labour as "Trump fanatics".
 Three other Momentum-backed candidates were elected to the NEC: Jon Lansman, Yasmine Dar and Rachel Garnham.

 In April 2020, Momentum nominated three candidates: two for casual vacancies, and one for a newly created BAME position.
 None of the candidates were successful, and the result was attributed to the failure of Momentum and other Labour left-wing factions to agree on a CLGA slate.
 The alliance agreed on a Grassroots Voice slate in July 2020: six candidates for nine Constituency Labour Party seats in the October election.
-Four hundred and fifty CLPs participated, the highest turnout in Labour history; forty-two percent of the selection nominations went to the Grassroots Voice slate.
+Four hundred and fifty CLPs participated, the highest turnout in Labour history; forty-two per cent of the selection nominations went to the Grassroots Voice slate.
 Five out of six candidates were elected from the slate.
 As well as Momentum winning a majority of seats on Young Labour's National Executive.

 In 2021, all four of Momentum's backed candidates for the newly created National Women's Committee were elected (Solma Ahmed, Ekua Bayunu, Tricia Duncan and Chloe Hopkins)- with the further two positions being other left-wing candidates from the CLGA; Momentum lost control of the London REC in a hastily organised conference; and three out of four of Momentum's backed candidates in Young Labour's new equalities roles were won In 2022, Momentum and Campaign for Socialism endorsed Coll McCail and Lauren Harper as youth reps on the Scottish Executive Committee.